The Case of FBA as a DEX Processing Model: Model and definitions

-Let $D$ be the random variable capturing the difference of latencies for independently delivering the messages $m_i$ and $m_j$ on each communication link between validators.
+Let $D$ be the random variable for the latency differences to independently deliver two messages on a communication link between validators.
 Let $D$ follow distribution $\tilde{F}_{lt}$.
 For example, if $F_{v}$ is instantiated with normal distribution $N(1,1)$, then $\tilde{F}_{lt}$ follows distribution $N(0,2)$.
 Let $\tilde{F}^C_{lt}$ be the CDF of $\tilde{F}_{lt}$.
-Assuming the worst case that $j$ sees $m_i$ immediately after it arrives at some validator, $j$ then immediately delivers $m_j$ at a validator, and $j$ always wins when neither transaction is broadcast first by more than $(2f+\kappa)$ validators, we denote $j$'s winning probability as $p^*$ and compute it as follows:
+Assuming the worst case where $j$ sees $m_i$ immediately after it arrives at some validator, $j$ then immediately sends $m_j$ to a validator, and $j$ always wins when neither transaction is broadcast first by more than $(2f+\kappa)$ validators.
+We denote $j$'s winning probability as $p^{\star}$ and compute it as follows:

-We have $(n-1)$ as the last index instead of $n$ because $m_i$ first arrives at a validator before being observed by arbitrageur $j$.
-If Byzantine validators do not relay messages, we replace $(n-1)$ with $(n-f-1)$.
-In the above example where $F_{v}\sim N(1,1)$ and $\tilde{F}_{lt}\sim N(0,2)$, we have $p^* = 0.75$ for $n=10,f=3,\kappa=1$ and $p^* = 0.95$ for $n=31,f=10,\kappa=1$.
+\FULL{We have $(n-1)$ as the last index instead of $n$ because $m_i$ first arrives at a validator before being observed by arbitrageur $j$.} If Byzantine validators do not relay messages, we replace $(n-1)$ with $(n-f-1)$.
+In the above example where $F_{v}\sim N(1,1)$ and $\tilde{F}_{lt}\sim N(0,2)$, we have $p^{\star} = 0.75$ for $n=10,f=3,\kappa=1$ and $p^{\star} = 0.95$ for $n=31,f=10,\kappa=1$.